Goeun1001/ios-architectures/Docs/VIPER.md

 This Example use Xcode File Template - [Viper-Rx-Template](https://github.com/Goeun1001/VIPER-Rx-Template)

-It makes it easy to create a VIPER file for a view.
+It makes it easy to create a VIPER file for a screen.